BPTrack reference library.

 Medication is typically prescribed alongside lifestyle changes.
 Regular monitoring and follow-up appointments are essential.
 Do not manage this alone.

 Seek emergency medical care immediately.
-Wait five minutes and retest — if still elevated, call 911 or get to an ER.
+Wait five minutes and retest.
+If still elevated, call 911 or get to an ER.
 Do not drive yourself.
-Do not wait to see if it comes down.

 Source: American Heart Association.
 Always consult your doctor for personal medical guidance.

 The BPTrack app includes 25+ tables beyond the five AHA categories.
-A preview of what's inside.
+A preview of what is inside.

 Blood pressure norms shift with age.
-What's normal at 25 differs from what's expected at 65.
+What is normal at 25 differs from what is expected at 65.
 These tables give AHA-referenced ranges by decade.

 The difference between systolic and diastolic.
 Widening pulse pressure can indicate arterial stiffness.
 Tables include normal ranges and what elevated readings suggest.